inderpal2406/markdown/README.md

      2. Nested Sixth Item in C.

 ## How to write task lists?
 To create a task list, preface list items with a regular space character followed by [ ].
 To mark a task as complete, use [x].
+Please note that we need to mention `-` in front followed by a space and then `[x]`.
 ```
- [x] Finish my changes.
+- [x] Finish my changes.
- [ ] Push my changes to GitHub.
+- [ ] Push my changes to GitHub.
- [ ] Open a pull request.
+- [ ] Open a pull request.
 ```

- [x] Finish my changes.
+- [x] Finish my changes.
- [ ] Push my changes to GitHub.
+- [ ] Push my changes to GitHub.
- [ ] Open a pull request.
+- [ ] Open a pull request.

 ## How to type bold letters?
 Bold letters are generated using double ** symbol in start and end of the text.
 Example is as below: